AK-104: AK-105

+The AK-105 is a shortened carbine version of the AK-74M rifle with identical barrel lengths.

 SLR-107CR

 A civilian semi-automatic rifle utilizing a gas block almost identical to the one seen on the Russian original.
 However the CR is distinctive in having a 16” extended barrel to comply with U.S. regulations, typically shrouded by a false extend booster or simply exposed with a simple nut threaded on at the gas block.
 Produced in Bulgaria and imported by Arsenal Inc.

 PSAK-104

 A civilian semi-automatic series of firearms meant to duplicate the aesthetic of the AK-104.
 Examples in the series utilize a clone more similar to that of the Russian AK-104 gas block/front sight pattern as opposed to the Bulgarian SLR-107CR variant.
 Based on PSAK-103, however, it is distinct from other examples by utilizing the earlier AKM pattern bolt as well as other AKM pattern parts.
 Produced by Palmetto State Armory of South Carolina.

 KR-104

 A short-barreled rifle version of the AK-104 by Kalashnikov-USA.